Notice of Pre-AIA or AIA Status

 Relevant to claim 82, Metsky et al teaches methods comprising a plurality of different capture probes.

 It would have been prima facie obvious to someone with ordinary skill in the relevant art before the effective filing date of the rejected claims to have created a single capture probe for the capture of a target nucleic acid with either allele of a SNP, as taught by Metsy et al, using a single capture probe with an A, C, G or T nucleotide at the position corresponding to the SNP site as included in the teachings of Oliveira et al. The skilled artisan would have been motivated to create a single capture oligonucleotide directed to both alleles based on the expressed teachings of Metsky et al that such embodiments of capture hybridization may use a single capture oligonucleotide capable of catching both alleles.
 The skilled artisan would have been motivated to use a single capture probe with an A, C, G or T nucleotide at the position corresponding to the SNP site (modifying the methods of Metsky et al which teach a universal base such as inosine or 5-nitroindole) to create a single capture oligo without the need for specialty reagents requiring more than the four nucleotides used in the rest of the capture probe(s), thus providing for more efficient and economical chemical synthesis of capture probes.
-The skilled artisan in possession of the teachings of Oliveira et al would recognize that a single capture oligo with lowest difference in pairing kinetics between each of the SNP alleles (i.e.: reference allele and alternative allele) would allow for the most selective capture of both alleles in a sample at a particular hybridization condition.
+The skilled artisan in possession of the teachings of Oliveira et al would recognize that a single capture oligo with lowest difference in pairing kinetics, as measured by melting temperature, between each of the SNP alleles (i.e.: reference allele and alternative allele) would allow for the most selective capture of both alleles in a sample at a particular hybridization condition.
 The skilled artisan would have a reasonable expectation of success based on the expressed teachings of Oliveira et al that single mismatches and melting temperatures have important consequences for applications such as SNP detection.

 Claim(s) 66, 69, 77, 78, 80, and 81 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Metsky et al (US PG Pub 2018/0340215 A1) in view of Oliveira et al (2020), as applied to claims 65, 67, 68, 71, 72, 75, 76, 79,and 82 above, and further in view of Rabinowitz et al (US PG Pub 20110288780 A1).